Private, In-Home Tutoring in Town & Country, Missouri

-Town & Country District Curriculum Used in Our In-Home Tutoring Programs
+Town & Country District and Curriculum

 The ditricts focus on maintaining safe campuses with a productive environment in which students feel secure enough to meet the challenges of a rigorous curriculum and succeed.
 The schools also encourage community involvement and offers many extracurricular opportunities for students.
 In addition to academic success, students are taught to make healthy choices in their own lives.
 The hope is that students take responsibility for their own learning and become engaged, driven learners and citizens who will be successful in their own lives beyond graduation.

 Educating Our Parents: Understanding the Town & Country District Curriculum

 Each school district maintains a varied and comprehensive curriculum which is rigorous and competitive.
 Expectations are clearly defined, and teachers refine their lesson plans to match the needs of students.
 The curriculum stresses critical thinking skills, which are implemented across disciplines.
 Analytical writing is also taught in many different classes, so that students have the skills they need to not only develop well-reasoned opinions on a variety of topics, but to support those opinions with facts.

 Students read a variety of different types of texts, write about them in a variety of formats, and demonstrate strong and effective communication skills.
 To help students reach their academic potential, the district works closely with parents, community members, and other stakeholders to ensure the educational experience in the schools is challenging and relevant to today’s needs.
 The goal is to produce adaptable students who are ready to face the challenges of our ever-growing global community.

 Our Town & Country, Missouri tutoring programs are personalized just for you